cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 **Note:** Each script instruction is executed in a newly created process, therefore environment variables are not preserved between them.

+??? note "Execution on Windows"
+    When executed on Windows via `batch`, Cirrus Agent will wrap each line of the script in a `call` so it's possible to fail fast upon first line exiting with non-zero exit code.

+    To avoid this "syntactic sugar" just create a script file and execute it.

 ### Background Script Instruction

 A `background_script` instruction is absolutely the same as `script` instruction but Cirrus CI won't wait for the script to finish